phpdocx 13 Tutorial

-The footers and headers can include photos, tables, standard text, lists, links, shapes, etcetera.
+Footers and headers can include photos, tables, standard text, lists, links, shapes, etcetera.
 The import procedure also preserves the display properties of the headers and footers (first, even and odd pages).

-Now to continue we are going to populate our word document with a series of standard objects:
+Now to continue we are going to populate our Word document with a series of standard objects:

 There are many other possibilities but we prefer to refer to the documentation for a complete set of examples in order not to clutter this tutorial with unneeded details.

 Let us first include a simple unordered nested list after our "hello world" paragraph.
 In order to do so you should call the addList method:

 If you had chosen the second parameter to be 2 instead of 1 you would have got a standard numbered list.
 Now you may wonder: